MellowCobra/jlox/README.md

 ## Grammar

-The Context Free Grammar for lox in this interpreter can be found in [CFG.md](https://github.com/MellowCobra/jlox/blob/master/CFG.md)
+The Context Free Grammar for lox in this interpreter can be found in [CFG.md](https://github.com/MellowCobra/jlox/blob/pre-built/CFG.md)

 # Build and Run

-Must have java and the `jdk` installed, as well as `cmake` I am working on a pre-built branch which will house the built code in the `dist` directory.
+Must have java and the `jdk` installed as well as `cmake` in order to build.

+This is the `pre-built` branch of jlox, which has all the `.class` files compiled for you.

 Build with